Spectra of quantum KdV Hamiltonians, Langlands duality, and affine opers: Quantum KdV system

-In the limit $\beta \to 0$ we obtain an embedding of ${\mc W}_\beta(\g)$ (viewed as an associative algebra) into a Heisenberg--Poisson algebra of functions on the space $\ol{\mc M}(\ghat)$ discussed in the previous section.
+In the limit $\beta \to 0$ we obtain an embedding of ${\mc W}(\g)$ (viewed as a Heiseberg--Poisson algebra) into the Heisenberg--Poisson algebra of functions on the space $\ol{\mc M}(\ghat)$ discussed in the previous section.
 This embedding is induced by the Miura transformation $\ol{\mc M}(\ghat) \to {\mc M}(\ghat)$ discussed in the previous section.
-Thus, the embedding of the quantum ${\mc W}$-algebra ${\mc W}(\g)$ into the Heisenberg algebra may be viewed as a quantization of the Miura transformation.
+Thus, the embedding of the quantum ${\mc W}$-algebra ${\mc W}_\beta(\g)$ into the Heisenberg algebra may be viewed as a quantization of the Miura transformation.

 Alternatively, the quantum ${\mc W}$-algebra ${\mc W}_\beta(\g)$ may be defined via the quantum Drinfeld--Sokolov reduction, see \cite{FF:ds,FF:gd} and \cite[Chapter 15]{FB} (the equivalence between the two constructions of ${\mc W}_\beta(\g)$ is discussed in \cite[Chapter 15.4]{FB}).